 High Point University’s Community Christmas celebration attracts thousands of visitors each year.
 This year’s event will be held on Dec.
 12 and 13 from 5:30 p.m. to 8:30 p.m.

 HIGH POINT, N.C., Nov.
-19, 2018 – High Point University continues its tradition of celebrating the sights and sounds of the holiday season with friends and neighbors.
-The eighth annual Community Christmas Celebration will be held on campus from 5:30 p.m. to 8:30 p.m. on Dec.
-13 and 14 and will feature complimentary entertainment, hot food, Christmas decorations and more.
+18, 2019 – High Point University continues its tradition of celebrating the sights and sounds of the holiday season with its ninth annual Community Christmas Celebration.
+The event will be held on campus from 5:30 p.m. to 8:30 p.m. on Dec.
+12 and 13 and will feature complimentary entertainment, hot food, Christmas decorations and more.

 Free and open to all ages, HPU’s Community Christmas Celebration has grown into the premier complimentary Christmas celebration in the Piedmont Triad.
-Last year, the university welcomed 25,000 people, and faculty and staff volunteers contributed 3,500 hours to make it possible.
+Each year, the university welcomes more than 25,000 community members while faculty, staff and student volunteers contribute 3,500 hours to make it possible.